Guide to the Hersey Everett Spence papers, 1794; 1904-1973

 - University Archives Photograph Collection, 1861-ongoing.
 (University Archives, Duke University.)

-[Identification of item], Hersey Everett Spence papers, University Archives, Duke University.
+[Identification of item], Hersey Everett Spence papers, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Hersey Everett Spence papers were received by the University Archives as a transfer in 1955, 1962-1968, 1973-1974, 1988.